Government's family violence strategy good sign for frontline workers - NZ Herald

 The framework says it's set to "eliminate" family and sexual violence, will drive government action in a unified way and harness public support.

-"There will be gaps, just like anyone's plan, there's always gaps [sic].
+"There will be gaps, just like anyone's plan, there are always gaps [sic].
 At the end of the day, we still continue to do what it is we do."

-Male Survivors Bay of Plenty manager Bruce Montgomery said without diminishing the impact of family violence on women, he was concerned the strategy may not address male victims of sexual and family violence.

-He said the stigma specifically around male survivors of sexual abuse keeps many victims from reporting them.

 National Party social development spokeswoman Louise Upston said the strategy was "welcome news" but lacked specific plans for how victims will be made safer.